AlexsLemonade/OpenPBTA-analysis/tables/README.md

 - Listed are patients with at least one hypermutant or ultra-hypermutant tumor (inclusive of derived cell lines and all phases of therapy).
 Coding region TMB, phase of therapy, therapeutic interventions, cancer predispositions, pathogenic germline variants, and molecular subtypes are included.

-The accessory script `BS_F0GNWEJJ_genomic_investigation.Rmd` checks this hypermutant sample for TP53 activation or loss, as well as MYCN amplification, since it is a metastatic neuroblastoma sample which is not being subtyped similarly to HGG samples.

-Table S1: V22 histologies table
+Table S1: Histologies table
-- This table displays the histologies file from v21 release of OpenPBTA in an excel format.
+- This table displays the histologies file in an excel format.
     - Sheet 1: README
-    - Sheet 2: V22 histologies file
+    - Sheet 2: histologies file
     - Sheet 3: CNS region definitions

 Table S2: DNA results table